TronPaul/docker-csgo/README.md

     docker run -d -p 27015 -p 27015/udp tronpaul/csgo

-This will run a csgo server with the default competitive configuration, with a rcon and server password of `changeme`.
+This will run a csgo server with the default competitive configuration and with a rcon and server password of `changeme`.
 To run the server securely run it with something like: